Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Methods

-For each $(f, s)$ pair, we systematically reduce network capacity by testing architectures from Table~\ref{tab:architecture_grid} in order of increasing size.
-For each architecture, we train and record: \begin{itemize} \item \textbf{First-hit epoch} $\tau(f, s)$: the epoch at which validation MSE first drops below $\mathcal{E}_{\text{thr}}$. \item \textbf{Picked capacity} $P(f, s)$: the minimal parameter count achieving $\mathcal{E}_{\text{thr}}$ within 3000 epochs. \end{itemize}
+For each $(f, s)$ pair, we systematically reduce network capacity by testing architectures from Table~\ref{tab:architecture_grid} in ascending order of parameter count until an architecture satisfies validation MSE $\leq \mathcal{E}_{\text{thr}}$ within 5000 training epochs.
+For each tested architecture, we record: \begin{itemize} \item \textbf{First-hit epoch} $\tau(f, s)$: the epoch at which validation MSE first drops below $\mathcal{E}_{\text{thr}}$. \item \textbf{Picked capacity} $P(f, s)$: the minimal parameter count achieving $\mathcal{E}_{\text{thr}}$ within 5000 epochs. \end{itemize} If no architecture meets the threshold, we report the best-performing configuration.